JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

 4- Setup SkyLab
 ^^^^^^^^^^^^^^^

-Create and source $jedi_ROOT/activate.sh
+Create and source $JEDI_ROOT/activate.sh
 """"""""""""""""""""""""""""""""""""""""
 We recommend creating this bash script and sourcing it before running the experiment.
 This bash script sets environment variables such as :code:`JEDI_BUILD`, :code:`JEDI_SRC`, :code:`EWOK_WORKDIR` and :code:`EWOK_FLOWDIR` required by ewok.
-If these variables are not defined they will be set from :code:`jedi_ROOT`.
+If these variables are not defined they will be set from :code:`JEDI_ROOT`.
 Users may set :code:`JEDI_SRC`, :code:`JEDI_BUILD`, :code:`EWOK_WORKDIR` and
 :code:`EWOK_FLOWDIR` to point to relevant directories on their systems or use the default template in the sample script below.
 Note that :code:`JEDI_SRC`,